Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Localization

-The next step in the localization procedure is to find the critical points of the $S^{Q}|_{bos}$.
+The next step is to find the critical points of the $S^{Q}|_{bos}$.
 Our strategy will be to represent $S^{Q}|_{bos}$ as a sum of semipositive terms (full squares) and find the field configurations which ensure vanishing all of them.

 First we combine the four-dimensional curvature terms together with the $\Phi_9$-mixing terms

 where